metadew/iesi/docs/pages/contribute/development.md

 ## Import external maven dependencies

 There are some external libraries used that are not part of maven central.
-These need to be imported into your local maven maven repository before continuing.
+These need to be imported into your local maven repository before continuing.
 From the shell inside IntelliJ, perform the instructions listed in the following [page](http://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html).

 This process needs to be performed for all jar files in the folder build/ext.